Hedge accounting hot topics and lessons learned

 With the right tools and expertise, many organizations have found hedge accounting to be not only attainable, but also essential, as market volatility has significantly increased in recent years.
 As the trusted hedge accounting advisory and technology partner for 700 accounting clients across the globe, Chatham is well-equipped to help companies of all sizes and industries grow their hedge accounting programs to protect financial results and stay competitive in an increasingly complex and challenging business environment.

 The next year will bring many opportunities for hedge accounting professionals to deliver value to their organizations.
 Within this shifting landscape, accessing the information, expertise, and tools to execute a successful hedge accounting program has never been more critical.
-Join us January 19 as we discuss these hot topics and more in during a special roundtable discussion with Chatham hedge accounting experts.
+Contact Chatham if you would like to speak with an expert about your hedge accounting strategy.

 Subscribe to receive our market insights and webinar invites